MichalWyszkYT/test/README.md

 # optifineProxy

-Self-MITM requests to OptiFine's cape server!
+#### Self-MITM requests to OptiFine's cape server!
 ![Screenshot of optifineProxy showing custom capes and player models](https://adryd.co/Esb9G)
-> the fox ears player model shown above is originaly by [@Adeon](https://twitter.com/Adeon) and was manually ported to optifineProxy.
+> The fox ears player model shown above is originaly by [@Adeon](https://twitter.com/Adeon) and was manually ported to optifineProxy.
+The bee player model was taken from [optifine.net/items/hat_bee/model.cfg](http://optifine.net/items/hat_bee/model.cfg) and [optifine.net/items/hat_bee/users/sp614x.png](http://optifine.net/items/hat_bee/users/sp614x.png).

 ## Usage Rules

 To respect sp614x's donations please do not:
- - host public instances
+ - host public instances.
- - host instances with more than 20 people
+ - host instances with more than 20 people.
- - use this software for commercial reasons or for profit
+ - use this software for commercial reasons or for profit.

 If you make any changes, feel free to open a pull request.

 ## Setup